Air quality in Chicago at unhealthy levels for 3rd day due to smoke from Canadian wildfires

 WATCH: Time-lapse shows hazy skies in Chicago

-Many children's summer camps have been cancelled or moved inside and typically busy suburban parks and splash pads have been sitting empty.
+Many children's summer camps have been canceled or moved inside, and typically busy suburban parks and splash pads have been sitting empty.

+In Orland Park Thursday, kids were feeling the effects, as they played a modified version of dodge ball and four square inside at the Ray and Joan Kroc Community Center on 119th Street.

+"We heard about the Canadian wildfires on Monday.
+We were getting calls from our parents, and, actually, our summer camp leadership team said, 'you know what, we're just going to keep them inside, we're going to keep them indoors,'" said PJ Jones, with the Ray and Joan Kroc Community Center.

 Meanwhile, Wednesday night's Cubs game went on, as scheduled, despite poor air quality warnings.